 The higher the poverty rate and the longer it endures, the greater the likelihood that associated problems become systemic, affecting both the resident poor and non-poor.
-For instance, areas of persistent poverty more often lack availability of healthcare, healthy and affordable food, safe and affordable housing, quality education, and adequate protective service and transportation systems.
-9
+For instance, areas of persistent poverty more often lack availability of healthcare, healthy and affordable food, safe and affordable housing, quality education, and adequate protective service and transportation systems.18

-This is true in our place.
-In places of persistent poverty, like ours, resources, supports, and services like those to be provided by Full-Service Community Schools are critically important.
+In places where high rates of poverty persist for decades, the resources, support, and services like those to be provided by Full-Service Community Schools are critically important.

-Over the last 15 years, Kentucky counties have lost more than 64 percent of the coal and coal related jobs that had sustained its economy.
-The unemployment rate is 11% for Perry County (5.5% in the nation; Apr.
-2023).
-Our families find building up even a small amount of savings a challenge.
-According to the 2021 Prosperity Now Scorecard data, 44% of households in the county, as compared to 27% in the nation, are "liquid asset poor," meaning they have less than three months of savings to live at the poverty level if they suffer an income loss.
-With liquid-asset poverty comes a lack of capacity on the part of families to financially plan for emergencies, let alone plan for their children's higher education.
-Figure 3 contains socio-economic information for our community.
+The unemployment rate for Angelina County as of May 2023 was 4.6% (3.9% in Texas; 3.6% in the nation; Feb 2023).19 Our residents find building up even a small amount of savings a challenge.
+According to the February 2023 Prosperity Now Scorecard data, 42% of households in the community, as compared to 27% in the nation, are "liquid asset poor," meaning they have less than three months of savings to live at the poverty level if they suffer an income loss.20 With liquid-asset poverty comes a lack of capacity on the part of families to financially plan for emergencies, let alone financially provide their children with out of school learning opportunities or support their children's participation in school activities.
+Figure 4 contains socio-economic information for our community.21